 The Engraving Trade in Early Cincinnati features 132 stunning illustrations of aesthetic and historical value—some rarely seen—selected from museum holdings and private collections in Cincinnati and around the country.

-Donald C. O’Brien is a member of the American Antiquarian Society and a past president of the American Historical Print Collectors Society.
-His previous book, Amos Doolittle: Engraver of the New Republic, was published in 2008, and he has written extensively for the journal of the American Historical Print Collectors Society, as well as for numerous other publications.
+Donald C. O’Brien was a member of the American Antiquarian Society and a president of the American Historical Print Collectors Society.
 More info →

 Save 20% ($31.96)

 Permission to reprint

 Permission to photocopy or include in a course pack via Copyright Clearance Center